 Calcium Hardness

 Testing for calcium hardness is essential to prevent scaling or corrosion in your pool.
-A balanced calcium level ensures that the pool surface and equipment remain in good condition.
+A balanced calcium level ensures the pool surface and equipment remain in good condition.
 Keep calcium hardness levels between 200 and 400 ppm.

 Stabilizer (Cyanuric Acid)